Fabrizio Boccardi

-Fabrizio Boccardi is an Italian American entrepreneur and investor known for investments and ventures in hospitality, real estate, media, and technology.
+Fabrizio Boccardi is an Italian-American entrepreneur and investor.
+He is known for his investments and ventures in real estate, hospitality, media and technology.
 Boccardi created a fictional character "The Tyrant", a Las Vegas Casino owner, who has been the subject of two books and rumored deals for comics and movie franchises.
 Boccardi has attempted to buy control of a Las Vegas casino and has announced intentions to create a casino and gaming franchise based on the fictional character.
+In the technology sector he is known for his ventures and investments in new technology for commerce.

 Early life

 Boccardi was born in Milan, Italy; his father Giampiero Boccardi, was a businessman in Italy with holdings in construction, insurance and financial services.
 Boccardi attended the Leone XIII school in Milan, and then the Ophenaimer.
 He continued his studies in the United States, attending Villanova Preparatory School, in Ojai, California, but was unable to finish his junior year when his family's holding company's collapsed and finished school in Italy.

 Boccardi invested in condominium development in the South of France before moving to Las Vegas in 2000.